Kamil-K/Machine-Learning-ND_Capstone/capstone_report.md

 **Step 3 - Renaming**
 For ease of grabbing the pictures later a renaming step is applied where the pictures are sorted and renamed numerically such as 1.jpg, 2.jpg etc.

-Examples of each class can be seen here:
-- aircraft
-- bird
-- sky
-- ground

 Note: All these processing steps are present in the jupyter notebook: "Capstone Part 01 - Dataset Preparation & Exploration.ipynb"

 Main observations about the dataset: